vermout94/SEPJ-PRJ/README.md

 Download Docker Desktop:
 https://www.docker.com/get-started/
-choose the version suitable for your OS (Windows, Linux or Mac)
+Choose the version suitable for your OS (Windows, Linux or Mac) download the setup and install the program.

 ### Installing Elasticsearch Server with Docker
 Guide in online documentation for manual installation: